-Anderson Silva To Make UFC Return At UFC 234 In February
+Anderson Silva To Make UFC Return At ‘UFC 234’ In February

 The 29-year-old Adesanya only has 15 professional MMA bouts under his belt, he’s an incredibly experienced fighter with 81 kickboxing matches and seven boxing matches under his belt.
 He carries an impressive 75-5 record in kickboxing and 6-1 in boxing.

 Should the 43-year-old Silva, who will almost certainly be the underdog in this fight, pull out the win, that will put him back in the rankings.
-With the name value and legacy he carries, we could even see Anderson pushed into title contention, especially with the middleweight championship on the line on the same card.
+With the name value and legacy he carries, we could even see Silva pushed into title contention, especially with the middleweight championship on the line on the same card.

-If Adesanya wins, he will almost certainly be in line for a title opportunity with five straight wins including one against a top-10 fighter in Brunson and a legend in Anderson Silva.
+If Adesanya wins, he will almost certainly be in line for a title opportunity with five straight wins, including one against a top-10 fighter in Brunson and a legend in Anderson Silva.